ImmanuelTenga95/ImmanuelTenga95/README.md

 - 👋 Hi, I’m Immanuel Tenga Ntjamba
-- 👀 I’m interested in Web Development
+- 👀 I’m interested a Web Developer
-- 🌱 I’m currently learning HTML, CSS, Javascript and Nodejs
+- 🌱 I’m currently working for Nikkle.io
 - 💞️ I’m looking to collaborate on any Web Development projects that will help me learn and grow.
 - 📫 You can reach me on my mail: intjambatenga@gmail.com